 Collaborative family lawyer: Costs can be hard to estimate but could range from £8,000 to £15,000.

-Online divorce or dissolution service: Total costs of up to £400 if a solicitor manages your divorce or dissolution.
-And between £40 and £200 if a solicitor isn’t involved in the process, plus you’ll need to pay court fees.
+Online divorce or dissolution service: Costs for online divorce services vary widely.
+Simple services without solicitor involvement can cost between £40 and £200 depending on the service offered.
+Solicitor-managed online services typically cost more, often between £500 and £900.
+You will need to pay any court fees and VAT on top of that.
 You’ll need to check whether the service will cover just the divorce or dissolution paperwork or the financial settlement as well.

 Mediator: Mediators usually charge from £100 an hour.
 And most couples have between three and four sessions.

-If you want to take your case to court, it’s usually a legal requirement to attend a Mediation Information and Assessment meeting (MIAM).
-The other person involved is also expected to attend a MIAM, but they don’t have to go to the same meeting as you.
+If you want to take your case to court, it’s usually a legal requirement to attend a Mediation Information and Assessment Meeting (MIAM) unless an exemption applies.
+Your ex-partner will also be invited to attend a MIAM, but they don’t have to go to the same meeting as you.

 Find out more about MIAM:

-- if you live in England and Wales, at the Family Mediation Council
+- if you live in England and Wales, on the Family Mediation Council

-- if you live in Northern Ireland, at Family Mediation NI
+- if you live in Northern Ireland, on the Family Mediation NI

 - If you go to a solicitor first, they’re likely to talk to you about whether it would help to use mediation first.